MatthisManthe/Benchmark_FeTS2022/README.md

 ## Dependencies
 The main frameworks used are essentially
-- Pytorch
+- Python (3.8.12)
-- Numpy
+- Pytorch (1.10.0)
-- Sklearn
+- Sklearn (1.0.2)
-- Monai
+- Monai (0.9.1)

-with additional dependencies with tqdm, glob, pandas, pickle and pacmap.
+with additional dependencies with numpy, tqdm, glob, pandas, pickle, nibabel and pacmap.

 ## Multi-GPU implementation
 Note that all of these implementations can utilize multi-GPU nodes.
 As we used a 3D-UNet without problematic layers from a distributed computation point of view (such as batch norm), and model copy operations being negligible in cost compared to forward passes in our case, we leveraged the simple ```torch.nn.DataParallel``` module to achieve GPU parallelization of batches.